wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 Hey there, this is <server-hostname>.
 Your IP is <client-IP>.

+{% hint style='info' %}
-* NOTE
+NOTE
-* The hostname in the response is the server’s actual hostname, not the one sent by the client in the request’s Host header.
+  The hostname in the response is the server’s actual hostname, not the one sent by the client in the request’s Host header.
 This detail will be important later.
+{% endhint %}

 You could now download and install Node.js locally and test your app directly, but that’s not necessary.
 It’s easier to package it into a container image and run it with Docker.
 This enables you to run the app on any other Docker-enabled host without installing Node.js there either.